The umbilical cord

 You can give your baby a bath even if the cord hasn’t fallen off yet.
 The important thing is to dry it well afterwards.

-- Wash your hands thoroughly before you begin.
+• Wash your hands thoroughly before touching your baby’s umbilical cord.

-- Fold down the edge of your baby’s diaper so it doesn’t rub against the base of the stump.
-Some brands of disposable baby diapers have a little cutout designed for this purpose.
+• Fold down the edge of your baby’s diaper so it doesn’t rub against the base of the stump.
+Some brands of disposable diapers for newborns have a little cutout designed for this purpose.

-- Do not apply rubbing alcohol, creams, or ointments to the umbilical cord, as these products can delay the time it will take to fall off.
+• Do not apply rubbing alcohol, creams, ointments, or talcum powder to the umbilical cord.
+Using these products can delay the time it takes the cord to fall off.
 In the past, parents were told to moisten the umbilical cord daily with a 70 percent rubbing alcohol solution, but this is no longer recommended.

-- Once the cord has fallen off, continue to clean the belly button with warm (ideally boiled) water or a saline solution, drying it thoroughly, until it is completely healed.
+• Once the cord has fallen off, clean the belly button with warm water (ideally boiled beforehand) or a saline solution.
+Dry the belly button thoroughly until it is completely healed.

 When will the umbilical cord fall off?